Sarojpoudeler/Selenium-basics/README.md

 # Selenium-basics
-##This projectv contains basics of automation
+#This project contains basics of automation